aerosengart/aerosengart.github.io/_posts/2025-01-31-clustering-stability.md

 ]
 ---

 My last post related to clustering discussed how to describe a "good" clustering algorithm.
-One way to measure this is by _stability_, which I'll define more rigorously later.
+One way to measure this is by <i>stability</i>, which I'll define more rigorously later.

 The main paper I'll be summarizing, "A Sober Look at Clustering Stability", by Shai Ben-David, Ulrike von Luxberg, and Dávid Pál takes a decision theoretic perspective.
 This allows the authors to derive some results about the behavior of (un)stable algorithms; however it limits their discussion to clustering algorithms that optimize some objective function.
 I'll restrict myself to these as well.

+---

 ## Stability (Conceptually)
 Similar to the general idea of a robust estimation procedure, a _stable_ clustering algorithm should produce similar results for small perturbations of the data.
 As Ben-David, von Luxburg, and Pál point out, stability is often used for tuning $k$, the number of clusters the algorithm should yield.
 Intuitively, choosing $k$ too large will result in arbitrary splitting of true clusters.
 On the other hand, a $k$ that is too small will do the opposite and arbitrarily merge true clusters.